Some of you didn't believe

 As this was going on, LU Comrades and people from IRG were making it

-abundantly plain that the gathering was unconstitutional, unlawful and
+abundantly plain that the gathering was unconstitutional, unlawful and in no

 way could be construed as an NEC meeting.
 The mods went to another room,